The Principal Dev – Masterclass for Tech Leads

 How is Templiér different from templ's own watch mode?

-As you may already know, templ supports live reload out of the box using templ generate --watch --proxy="http://localhost:8080" --cmd="go run .", which is great, but Templiér provides even better developer experience:
+As you may already know, templ supports live reload out of the box using templ generate --watch --proxy="http://localhost:8080" --cmd="go run .", which is great, but Templiér provides an even better developer experience:

 Custom Watchers 👁️👁️